 Local facilities – In the town of Caleta de Famara

-Access – By side of beach
+Access – Parking on beach road by the side of the beach

 The iconic, beautiful and rugged Famara beach.

 This is one of Lanzarote’s jewels.
 A three kilometre long sand beach with dramatic 600 meter cliffs soaring up behind.

 A hot spot for active beach users.
 Great location to learn wing foiling, surfing and kite surfing.

 In the nearby town of Caleta de Famara you can hire surfboards and boogie boards.
 If you wish to learn there are surf, wing foil and kite surf schools that are happy to teach these amazing sports, all equipment and instruction included in the price.